lsst-tstn/tstn-019/argocd.rst

 The pipe (|) at the end of the `entrypoint` keyword is required to help obtain the proper formatting.
 Using the `entrypoint` key activates the use of the ConfigMap API.

+.. note:: End currently broken feature documentation.

 If a CSC requires a physical volume to write files out to, the `mountpoint` key should be used.
 This should be a rarely used variant, but it is supported.
+The persistent volume claim is local to the Kubernetes cluster and by default is not persisted if the volume claim disappears.
 The Header Service will use this when deployed to the summit until the S3 system is available.
 A configuration might look like the following.